mathunje/sbewh/examples/02_Absorption/README.md

 ../../scripts/showExpectationValues.py runs
 ```

-The script detects automatically that a PureGaussian pulse was used for the propagation.
+The script detects automatically that a pure Gaussian pulse (pureGauss) was used for the propagation.
 It is also possible to calculate the absorption using Kramers rule without applying dephasing during the propagation.
 Just run **inputNoDephasing.txt** and have a look at **plotOptions.opt**.